PDF reports and automated reporting

 - Efficient file sizes

-Generated PDFs are stored securely:
+Generated PDFs are stored in a protected directory:

 - Location: